 Exams: There will be three midterm exams and a final exam.
 All exams are course-wide, multiple-choice, machine-graded exams.
-Online exams will only be for students who do not live in the Greater Lafayette area this semester.
-Contact the instructor for more information if you need to take the exams online.

 The three midterms are all evening exams.
 The time and date of the midterms can be found in the calendar.
 The final exam information will be given later in the semester.
-The semester does not end until Saturday, Dec 14 at 9:00 pm.
+The semester does not end until Saturday, Dec 15 at 9:00 pm.
 Individuals wanting to leave campus early will not be granted early final exams to accommodate travel plans.